redforth/NappuSakku/README.md

 1. Launch Street Fighter 6 normally through Steam.
 2. Once at the main menu, press **Insert** on your keyboard to open the REFramework menu.
-3. Look for the overlay's menu items: you should see the **Display** and **Combo Editor** tabs.
+3. Look for the overlay's menu items at the top of your screen: you should see the **Display** and **Combo Editor** tabs.
 If they're there, the overlay loaded successfully.

 If the overlay does not appear, open the REFramework **Script Runner** (in the REFramework menu) and check whether `SF6_Overlay.lua` loaded or threw an error.

 > **TECH NOTE:** REFramework auto-unloads Lua scripts during online ranked matches.
 This is intentional anti-cheat safety built into REFramework itself — the overlay package does not override it.
-The overlay will go dark in ranked and reappear automatically in training, casual, replays, and offline modes.
+The overlay will freeze in online modes (ranked/world tour/casual) and function automatically in training, replays, and other offline modes.

 ---

 ## Launching the Web Editor

-The editor lets you author combos while watching a linked video, write play notes, and save resource links for each character.
-You can run the overlay without ever opening the editor, but the editor bridges the gap between research and training. **Combos authored in the editor appear in the in-game overlay without requiring a game restart** (you may need to re-select the combo in SF6 if you've edited it).
+The editor lets you author combos while watching a linked video, write notes, and save resource links for each character.
+You can run the overlay without ever opening the editor, but the editor bridges the gap between research and training. **Combos authored in the editor appear in the in-game overlay without requiring a game restart**

-Remember the launch order from [Automatic Roster Updates](#automatic-roster-updates): start the game first, then the web app.

 ### Easy way